 As you may be aware, the annual Open Enrollment Period (OEP) for healthcare occurs during the fall each year.
-Open Enrollment 2019 is going on right now.
+Open Enrollment Period 2020 ends on December 18.

 Reasons Behind the Open Enrollment Name

 Health insurance companies do indeed know what year it is.
 However, that is not how naming conventions for OEP work.
 This enrollment period is referred to as OEP 2020 because you are choosing plans that will take effect on January 1, 2020.

 This is just like last year, in the calendar year of 2018, when you participated in OEP 2019 for plans that would take effect this year.
 OEP 2020 ended on December 15, 2019.